-AYA | THE AMAZON'S MARATHON 3 | 'THE AMAZON'S MARATHON' - PATHWAY X Our estimates suggest that Brazil would need to attract an additional \$40 billion to \$83 billion per year by 2030 (see Figure 32) in order to meet its investment requirements for Race to Zero, Race to Resilience and Rule of Law programmes.
+Figure 31: Foreign direct investment in Brazil Our estimates suggest that Brazil would need to attract an additional \$40 billion to \$83 billion per year by 2030 (see Figure 32) in order to meet its investment requirements for Race to Zero, Race to Resilience and Rule of Law programmes.
 This is admittedly a large figure; but it is also an achievable investment flow for a national economy that by 2030 should be worth at least \$2.5 trillion, with thriving, high-productivity clean energy, sustainable agriculture, metals and bioeconomy sectors - especially if the growth model also promotes greater social inclusion.
 By 2030, the international markets for all these products and services will be two to three times bigger than they are today.
 The voluntary carbon market, assuming a conservative carbon price of around \$50 per tonne, should be worth at least \$50 billion per year; and large-scale flows of climate transition or blended finance alobally should be worth between \$1 trillion and \$2 trillion per year.
 If Brazil were to attract its fair share of these finance flows by positioning itself as a leading net-zero, nature-positive economy, capital availability would be no constraint.
 BRIDGING AN INVESTMENT GAP OF \$40 TO 83 BILLION PER YEAR WILL ENABLE A JUST TRANSITION BY 2030 Estimated Brazil climate financing and investment gap until 2030 (\$ billion per year)

-A possible blended finance fund structure for the investment gap could require a public financing contribution of around \$13-27 billion (33%) and \$27-56 billion (67%) from private and social sources Figure 32: Investment gap required for Brazil's net-zero transition Source: Estimates based on Climate Policy Initiative report • The voluntary carbon market presents a significant opportunity for Brazil.
+Figure 32: Investment gap required for Brazil's net-zero transition Source: Estimates based on Climate Policy Initiative report The voluntary carbon market presents a significant opportunity for Brazil.
 The global voluntary carbon market has seen rapid growth in volumes and prices, surging 190% from 2020 to 2021 alone.
 With a value exceeding \$1 billion in 2021,56 it is estimated that the voluntary carbon market could reach \$50 billion by the end of the decade, driven primarily by an increase in corporate net-zero commitments and offsets.
-For projects based on natural climate solutions, a carbon price of \$100/tCO2e (see Figure 33)57,58,59 makes an irrefutable case for the value of the standing forest, regenerative agriculture and restoration.
-The issue of carbon credits can be a useful mechanism to finance the high upfront costs of the net-zero transition (eg, for livestock producers).
+For projects based on natural climate solutions, a carbon price of \$100/tCO2e (see Figure 33)^{57, 58, 59} makes an irrefutable case for the value of the standing forest, regenerative agriculture and restoration.
+The issue of carbon credits can be a useful mechanism to finance the high upfront costs of the net-zero transition (eq, for livestock producers).
 This would facilitate the development of a thriving agribusiness sector, which is so important to the country, with a standing forest supplying ecosystem services for people and the economy.
 Currently, most mechanisms focus on areas at risk of deforestation in the forest frontier; but high-integrity forests - which Brazil has in abundance (it has the fifth-largest repository of intact forest in the world)60 - should not be overlooked.
 The voluntary carbon market could provide the much-needed financial incentives to protect this natural capital and help corporates to meet their netzero goals through offsetting, as well as deep decarbonization.
 CARBON PRICE PROJECTIONS, 2013-30